HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Experiments and Analysis

-\textbf{Non-ideal effect simulation.} In the hybrid CIM architecture, we consider the inference results based on digital SRAM macros to be relatively accurate.
-For the analog RRAM macros, based on noise levels reported in published RRAM chip studies \cite{yao_nature,device_2}, the standard deviation of the injected Gaussian noise can be determined within the range of 0.01 to 0.02.
-To comprehensively evaluate practical noise mitigation strategies, including redundant mapping and bit-splitting techniques, we extended our validation to encompass lower noise levels ($\sigma =$ 0.005, 0.01, and 0.02).
+In the hybrid CIM architecture, we consider the inference results based on digital SRAM macros to be relatively accurate. \re{For the analog RRAM macros, based on noise levels reported in published RRAM chip studies \cite{yao_nature,device_2}, the standard deviation of the injected Gaussian noise can be set within the range of 0.01 to 0.02.} To comprehensively evaluate practical noise mitigation strategies, including redundant mapping and bit-splitting techniques, we extended our validation to encompass lower noise levels ($\sigma =$ 0.005, 0.01, and 0.02).
 Additionally, following the block-wise linear mapping characteristics of weights on physical RRAM crossbars \cite{neurosim_inf}, we partitioned the corresponding weights into 64×64 blocks to align with conventional memory tile dimensions.
 These blocks were then subjected to noise injection procedures (detailed in Section~\ref{section:noise}).
+In addition, we also report the results of considering stuck-at faults.